RamCCTech/CPP_Advance_Assignments/Assignment1/Readme.md

 ## Overview

-This assignment involves the function declaration in a class named Reader in the /Sketcher/headers/Reader.h file.
-The class is designed to represent a point in three-dimensional space.
+This assignment focuses on declaring functions within the `Reader` class, which is defined in the `/Sketcher/headers/Reader.h` file.
+The class is specifically designed to encapsulate the functionalities associated with reading and processing points in three-dimensional space.

 ## Updated Function Definition